ciroque/CentralConfigurationRepository/README.md

 ## Overview
 Central Configuration Repository is REST-ful service that stores application configuration settings in a centralized location.
 Each setting is comprised of a composite key, a value, cache expiration, and effective dates.
-Additionally, support is included for default values at each segment of the hierarchy.
+Additionally, support is included for default values at the environment segment of the hierarchy.

 ### Composite Key
 Each configuration setting is keyed based on environment, application, scope, and name.
 These values create a hierarchy